bekk/bekk-christmas/post/react/two-applications-one-repository.md

 ---
 ## The App and the Web

-Currently my colleagues and I are developing the web application and the mobile application for a Norwegian company named Entur.
-These applications lets the user plan their journey, buy tickets, create a profile and add payment options, and other functionalities.

-For web we are using React and for mobile we are using React Native.
+Currently my colleagues and I are developing the web application and the native application for a Norwegian company named Entur.
+These applications lets the user plan their journey, buy tickets, create a profile, add payment options, and other functionalities.
+To be able to create this awesomeness, and as you may have guessed, we use React for web and for native we are using React Native.

-We have that (dis)advantage that web app and mobile app mostly contains the same functionality.
-In stead of having to maintain two separate repositories, we have one repository.
+We have that (dis)advantage that the web app and mobile app mostly contains the same functionality.
+And as you may have foreseen, this creates two versions of our code.
+So, in stead of having to maintain two separate repositories, we ended up using one repository (monorepo).

 ## The Monorepo

+A monorepo is just a repository containing several projects.

 How to structure your repo?
 When developing Feature X, where does it make most sense to put your component that will be 95% identical to the one for app?